pawberry608/pawberry608/README.md

 DO NOT copy my skins, ASK for inspo, please.
 It's silly but it makes me highly uncomfortable.

+This account isn't JUST for follow spam, i still use it around, but do block me if the follow is unwanted.

 </details>
 ‎
 ‎